codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 %}

 ## Policy-driven multi-environment promotion
-In this scenario, we’ll configure policies for a multi-environment Promotion Flow to manage promotion conditions, ensuring that each environment’s specific requirements are met before changes are promoted.
+Now that we have reviewed multi-environment promotion, let's configure policies to manage promotion conditions, ensuring that each environment’s specific requirements are met before changes are promoted.

 ##### What are Promotion Policies?
 Promotion Policies define the criteria for promoting changes through each environment.
-They can include automated tests, scans, quality checks, approvals, notifications, and more.
+They govern promotion behavior through include automated tests, scans, quality checks, approvals, notifications, and more.
-You can define these checks or tests through Promotion Workflows, modeled on Argo Workflows.
+You can define promotion criteria through Promotion Workflows, modeled on Argo Workflows.

-To create Promotion Workflows, select **Promotion Workflows** from the sidebar.
+* Create Promotion Workflows in Codefresh by selecting **Promotion Workflows** from the sidebar.